maurits150/simploo/README.md

 SIMPLOO - The simple lua object-oriented programming library!
 =====

+### This library is a work in progress.
+There are no guarantees that it's bug free.

 #### Introduction

 SIMPLOO is a library designed to simplify object-oriented programming in lua.